troessner/articles/draft-how-does-mutant-work.markdown

 What I like here is how configurable `Mutant`.
 You can even inject another Kernel module, $LOAD_PATH or another Pathname'esque library.

-But the configurability is actually just a sideeffect here.
+But the configurability is actually just a side effect here.
 The main goal is to stop relying on IO globals read from a global scope and injecting them explicitly.

 This lists the IO dependencies of each unit much more explicit.
 Makes testing easier, and allows to write a testing tool that works without message expectations (one target of the author in the near future).